Alouette 1: Satellite launch and mission progress

 Alouette 1 was launched via Thor-Agena-B two-stage rocket by NASA from the Pacific Missile Range at Vandenberg Air Force Base, California, USA at 06:05 UTC on September 29, 1962, into orbit around Earth.
 The 145.6 kg satellite was placed into an almost circular orbit with an altitude of 987 km to 1022 km with an inclination of 80.5°.
 The launch made Canada the third nation, after the USSR and the United States, to design and construct its own satellite.
 Alouette was used to study the ionosphere, using over 700 different radio frequencies to investigate its properties from above.

 The satellite was initially spin-stabilized, rotating 1.4 times per minute.
 After about 500 days, the rotation had slowed to about 0.6 rpm and the spin-stabilization failed at this point.
 It was then possible to determine the satellite's orientation only by readings from a magnetometer and from temperature sensors on the upper and lower heat shields.
 The orientation determinations obtained this way were only accurate to within 10 degrees.
 It is likely that gravitational gradients had caused the longest antenna to point towards the Earth.

 A 2010 technical report by the US Defense Threat Reduction Agency titled "Collateral Damage to Satellites from an EMP Attack" lists Alouette 1 among the satellites damaged by residual radiation from the July 9, 1962, Starfish Prime high-altitude nuclear test conducted by the United States.
 Another article, titled "Anthropogenic Space Weather", indicates Alouette 1 sustained no significant adverse effects from the Starfish radiation, most likely due to a very conservative power supply design that allowed for a 40% degradation of solar cell performance.

 Alouettes mission lasted for 10 years before the satellite was deliberately switched off on September 30, 1972.
-The satellite remains in orbit; in 1966 it was estimated that Alouette 1 would remain in orbit for 1000 years.
+The satellite remains in orbit; in 1966 it was estimated that Alouette 1 would remain in orbit for 1,000 years.

 Post mission

 After Alouette 1 was launched, the upper stage of the rocket used to launch the satellite became a derelict object that would continue to orbit Earth for many years.
-As of 2024, the upper stage remains in orbit.
+As of 2024, the upper stage and the satellite itself remain in orbit.

-The satellite itself became a derelict, remaining in Earth orbit As of 2024.

 The Alouette 1 was named an IEEE Milestone in 1993.
 It is featured on the Amory Adventure Award.

 Alouette 1s backup was later launched, with some modification, as Alouette 2 in 1965 to "replace" the older Alouette 1.